graphql/graphql.github.io/src/content/learn/BestPractice-ServingOverHTTP.md

 `operationName` and `variables` are optional fields. `operationName` is only required if multiple operations are present in the query.

-In addition to the above, we recommend supporting two additional cases:

-- If the "query" query string parameter is present (as in the GET example above), it should be parsed and handled in the same way as the HTTP GET case.
-- If the "application/graphql" Content-Type header is present, treat the HTTP POST body contents as the GraphQL query string.

-If you're using express-graphql, you already get these behaviors for free.

 ## Response

 Regardless of the method by which the query and variables were sent, the response should be returned in the body of the request in JSON format.
 As mentioned in the spec, a query might result in some data and some errors, and those should be returned in a JSON object of the form: